 Flowers are solitary and stalkless, with 3 maroon petals that remain erect until they decay.
 The 3 sepals are green with purplish margins or more purple throughout, lance shaped and are at first erect, then lie downward to the top of the bracts.
 Variations in the plants can result in petals of various colors, C. cuneatum having the widest range of color including clear green, bronze and yellow, and they are taller - up to 3 inches high.
 Petal bases are wedge shaped.
-In Toadshade (C. sessile) the petals are up to 1.5 inches high, the 6 stamens have reddish-purple filaments with gray-purple anthers, but the stamens are mostly hidden by the upright petals.
+In Toadshade (C. sessile) the petals are up to 1.5 inches high.
+C. sessile has 6 stamens have reddish-purple filaments with gray-purple anthers, but the stamens are mostly hidden by the upright petals.
 Petal bases are more narrowed.
 The ovary is greenish-white at the base and more purplish at the top.
 It is composed of 3 united carpels forming a globose 6-angled shape.
 The 3 stigmas of the style are erect, purple, and the tips diverge or recurve.
-In Sweet Betsy the differences are: The filaments of the stamens are more brownish purple and the ovary is maroon and less distinctly 6-angled and the stigmas are only slightly diverged or spreading.
+In Little Sweet Betsy, C. cuneatum, the differences are: The filaments of the stamens are more brownish purple and the ovary is maroon and less distinctly 6-angled and the stigmas are only slightly diverged or spreading.

 Habitat: These plants grow from horizontal thick and fleshy rhizomes and will slowly spread if undisturbed.
 They grow best in somewhat moist soil in light shade or the dappled sun of the woodland before early summer.
 They do not transplant well.
 The plant dies back to dormancy by mid summer.